function2/cmdchatgpt/README.md

-# cmdchatgpt: ChatGPT SQLite storage of conversations.
-Terminal Highlighting.
-Python and Command Line.
+# cmdchatgpt: ChatGPT from terminal.
+Syntax highlighting.
+SQLite storage of conversations.

-cmdchatgpt is a python / command line interface to ChatGPT bots It provides:
+cmdchatgpt is a python / command line interface to ChatGPT and image generation tools It provides:

  - Syntax Highlighting for terminal output of conversations.